nimh-sfim/Afterimage-Imagery-Behavioral/README.md

 1. Participant_Information.xlsx: Summary of participant demographic information.

 3. Behavioral files (.txt, .log, .xls): Output behavioral files from the afterimage task that are used in subsequent behavioral analyses.
+Note that the behavioral files include Afterimage_Matching and Main_Experiment task phases that were not analyzed in Kronemer et al.

 4. Vividness of Visual Imagery Questionnaire (VVIQ; .pdf): PDF file with participant responses to the VVIQ (scored manually on a scale of 1-5).